Gondolav/gondolav.github.io/index.md

 To conclude with this analysis, we extract the most encountered violation category in each neighbourhood.
 [Violation number 34](/#violation-frequency) clearly wins here as it is the most met category in 54 out of 77 community areas.
 A violation analysis over the neighbourhoods is then not very insightful to get to know more about which parts of the city are the safest food-wise.
 This is the question we will address in the next parts.

 # IV.
-Risk analysis per neighbourhood
+Neighbourhoods: a risk-oriented landscape

 One of the features we could use to perform an analysis of the food inspections is the **risk** associated with each inspection.
 By risk, here we mean the possibility of *adversely affecting the public's health*.
 It can take 3 different values: **high**, **medium** and **low**.
 Indeed, the establishments which are judged more risky will be more inspected than others, and we found out earlier that it was closely related to the facility type.
 We chose to judge the neighbourhoods by their percentage of high risk food facilities as it appeared to be an accurate measure we could get from this feature.
 Indeed, such a test would probably tell us something about the safest places in Chicago food-wise.
 We built the following map, which colours each community area according to its **high** risk rate.